 Tammu: Actually I feel sad for the food.
 For example, the other day S dropped crackers on the floor and D stamped on it.
 Now imagine how the cracker might have felt.
 It must have been thinking how excited the day is going to be, I’m going to go inside someone’s mouth.
 But it got hurt instead.

-Mannu (Who was hardly paying to the conversation so far, suddenly got alert): What is she talking about?
+Mannu (Who was hardly paying attention to the conversation so far, suddenly got alert): What is she talking about?
 Who gets excited about getting into someone’s mouth?

 Me: Mannu, that’s because that someone we are talking about happens to be a cracker 😀

 We went to a friend’s home and her mum had made fish fingers which were out of this world.
 Mantam enjoyed them so much and asked for seconds.

 Me: Mannu, you loved the fish fingers, didn’t you?

 Mannu: Yes Mumma, they were the tastiesst food I have ever had.